913887524gsd/linux-kernel-labs-so2-assignments/README.md

 A linux newbie, learning how to write kernel modules.

-This repository is for storing implementations of my assignments.
+This repo is for storing my assignments.
+Hope this will be helpful for you linux module beginners.

+This repo will become private since Mar. until Jul.